Lawrence College

 A Living Archive

-The Lawrence College Museum is the custodian of the college's extraordinary 165-year history.
+The Lawrence College Museum is the custodian of the college's extraordinary 166-year history.
+It was established in 1998 and later upgraded in 2017 and again in 2020 with new exhibits and improved displays.
 Its collections span artefacts, photographs, documents, sporting trophies, artwork and memorabilia from across the full span of the college's existence — from its founding in 1860 to the present day.

 For current students, the museum is a window into the Gallian past — a tangible connection to the generations who came before them, who walked the same corridors, played on the same fields, and forged the same unbreakable bonds of brotherhood.
 For Old Gallians returning to Ghora Gali, it is a place of memory and recognition.